 The Federal Government facilitates forfaiting of export receivables

 A Forfaiting Guarantee makes it easier for a credit institution or a forfaiting company to buy supplier credit receivables resulting from an individual export transaction.
-The conditions of cover are amended (enhancement of an insurance product to a guarantee-like product) in favour of the assignee for the insured percentage (80%).
+The conditions of cover are amended (enhancement of an insurance product to a guarantee-like product) in favour of the assignee for the insured percentage (95 percent).

 For this, the German exporter applies for a Forfaiting Guarantee in addition to a standard Supplier Credit Guarantee.
-If you as credit institution or forfaiting company are interested in buying supplier credit receivables covered by a Federal guarantee, please contact the exporter/seller of the receivables with regard to the submission of an application for a Forfaiting Guarantee.
+If you as credit institution or forfaiting company are interested in buying supplier credit receivables covered by a Federal Guarantee, please contact the exporter/seller of the receivables with regard to the submission of an application for a Forfaiting Guarantee.
 (The product is available for a limited period of time until 30.06.2026.)

 Worth knowing: The Forfaiting Guarantee supplements a Supplier Credit Guarantee.